-An uneven rib cage means the two sides of the rib cage are not symmetrical.
-A person with an uneven rib cage may have issues with their breathing, posture, or body confidence.
+An uneven rib cage means the sides of the rib cage are not symmetrical.
+There are several causes of uneven ribs, including scoliosis and Poland syndrome.

 Alternatively, a person born with an uneven rib cage may find they do not have any associated pain or issues.

 An uneven rib cage can occur for a variety of reasons.
 This article will go through the causes of, and treatments for an uneven rib cage.

 Poland syndrome is a disorder that causes a person to be born with missing, or underdeveloped, muscles on one side of the body.
 According to the Genetic and Rare Diseases Center, it typically occurs on the right side of the body and is more common in males than in females.

 An infant born with Poland syndrome may have an underdeveloped or missing upper rib cage, causing the rib cage to be asymmetrical.

 A person with Poland syndrome may also have the following symptoms: